ark-network/ark/website/docs/learn/payments.md

 - All Ark payments and transactions are off-chain.
 - Bob doesn't need to have funds inside the Ark to receive funds. (ie. inbound liquidity problem)
 - Bob doesn't need to be online to receive funds
-- Bob wil be required to be online **at least once every 4 weeks** to keep her funds safe.
+- Bob wil be required to be online **at least once every 4 weeks** to keep his funds safe.

 ### Timeline of events